Arnaud Démare: 2020

-2021 season
+2021

-Démare took his first win of the season in April at the one-day race, La Roue Tourangelle, beating Nacer Bouhanni in a sprint finish.
+Following second-place stage finishes at the Tour de la Provence and Paris–Nice, Démare took his first win of the season in April at La Roue Tourangelle, a one-day race, beating Nacer Bouhanni in a sprint finish.
 He then won two stages and the points classification in the Volta a la Comunitat Valenciana, and in May, won the last three stages of the Boucles de la Mayenne on his way to winning the general and points classifications at the race.
 He won the second stage of the Route d'Occitanie, before competing in the Tour de France for the first time since 2018.
 Démare recorded a single top-ten stage finish (fourth) on stage six, and finished outside of the time limit three stages later, ending his race early.
 He made his first start at the Vuelta a España, looking to complete the triptych of winning a stage at all three Grand Tours.
 The closest he came was a second-place finish to Fabio Jakobsen on the fourth stage, and he finished inside the top-100 of a Grand Tour general classification for the first time.
 He finished the season with a second-place finish at Paris–Bourges, and victory in Paris–Tours, winning out of a four-rider group that had broken clear towards the end of the race.
 He became the first French rider to win the race for fifteen years.